 Engage law enforcement.
-Not surprisingly, the increasing incidence of cybercrime has driven law enforcement agencies to treat digital crimes on the same level as crimes of the physical world—robbery, assault, and others.
+Not surprisingly, the increasing incidence of cybercrime has driven law enforcement agencies to treat digital crimes on the same level as crimes of the physical world—robbery, assault and others.
 While schools of thought are divided on how proactive organizations need to be in involving local law enforcement when a breach occurs, it’s a smart practice to build relationships with law enforcement as part of your pre-breach planning.

-We cannot stress enough how vital it is to have an honest, open, and brutally candid discussion among your executive colleagues about your breach communications plan.
+We cannot stress enough how vital it is to have an honest, open and brutally candid discussion among your executive colleagues about your breach communications plan.
 Cybersecurity is a leadership test—not a technology glitch.
 It demands the full attention and resolute commitment of both business executives and the board, and extends to their involvement in the development of a comprehensive and actionable breach communications plan, which is too important and complex to be left to a single individual to architect.

 Cybersecurity isn’t a static state; your technology solutions are always evolving to meet the changing nature of threats and vulnerabilities.
-Your breach communications plan must be every bit as flexible, dynamic, and modernized as your technology infrastructure.
+Your breach communications strategy must be every bit as flexible, dynamic and modernized as your technology infrastructure.
 If it’s not, fix it—and fast.
 It’s not an overstatement to say that your organization’s very viability depends on it.
 Thoughtful planning, regular testing, and meticulous execution of a breach communications plan will separate the industry leaders from those that become cautionary tales in the wake of a breach.